 After all the text-processing, now it’s time to generate word vectors of each feature.
 For this, we can use TF-IDF (Term Frequency-Inverse Document Frequency) to generate a matrix in which each column represents a word in the overview vocabulary.
 Each row represents a movie that will be used for calculating the similarity scores.

 Here, Term Frequency is the relative frequency that a given word is present in a document and Inverse Document Frequency gives the relative count of documents containing a particular word.
+Details about TF-IDF can be found in this article.

 TF=(given word/total words) IDF=log(number of documents/documents with given word) Each word's overall importance to the documents in which they appear is equal to TF * IDF.